Correction: Public Bank-New Jersey story

 Public banker says support is key for state-run bank

 TRENTON, N.J.
-(AP) — New Jersey Democratic Gov. Phil Murphy wants the state to become the second state with a public bank, and if it has a chance at succeeding, he’ll need to get residents’ support and ensure the bank is competing with private banks, said the head of the country’s only public bank.
+(AP) — New Jersey Democratic Gov. Phil Murphy wants the state to become the second state with a public bank, and if it has a chance at succeeding, he’ll need to get residents’ support and ensure the bank is not competing with private banks, said the head of the country’s only public bank.

 Eric Hardmeyer, the president and CEO of the century-old Bank of North Dakota, said in an interview that he’s been watching the conversation about New Jersey starting a public bank for a while and offered some tips to Murphy and others who are planning to set up a public bank.